shionguha/cosc4931-introdatascience/README.md

 **Feb 2** Introduction to Hadley Wickham's tidy data and tidy verse from theory.

 **Feb 7** More exposition of tidy data with code, specifically from: http://r4ds.had.co.nz/wrangle-intro.html

+**Feb 9** Guest lecture by Carolyn Olsen from Northwestern Mutual

+**Feb 14** Introduction to frequentist and bayesian statistical frameworks